 Measures of organizational and operational performance.
 This item encourages you to develop and include unique and innovative measures to track key processes and operational improvement.
 Unique measures should consider cause‐effect relationships between operational performance and the quality or performance of educational programs and services.
-All key areas of organizational and operational performance, including your organization’s readiness for emergencies, should be evaluated by measures that are relevant and important to your organization.
+All key areas of organizational and operational performance, including your organization’s readiness for disasters, emergencies, and other disruptions, should be evaluated by measures that are relevant and important to your organization.

 This item asks about your student- and other customer-focused performance results, which demonstrate how well you have been satisfying your students and other customers and engaging them in loyalty‐building relationships.

 Your performance as viewed by your customers.
 This item focuses on all relevant data to determine and help predict your performance as viewed by your students and other customers.
 Relevant data and information include the following:

 Relative satisfaction.
 For students’ and other customers’ satisfaction with your programs and services relative to satisfaction with those of competitors and comparable organizations, measures and indicators might include information and data from your students, from your other customers, from competitors’ customers, and from independent organizations.